Fritillaria conica: Description

-Fritillaria conica is a 7-35 cm tall herb with a glabrous stem, bearing bright green, shiny, 5-8 leaves, which are not glaucous.
+Fritillaria conica is a tall herb with a glabrous stem, bearing bright green, shiny, 5–8 leaves, which are not glaucous.
 The leaves are lanceolate to oblong-lanceolate.
 Basal leaves are opposite or subopposite and the upper leaves are alternate.
-The 1-2 terminal, conical-campanulate, flowers have a clear yellow colouration, devoid of any patterns.
+The 1–2 terminal, conical-campanulate, flowers have a clear yellow colouration, devoid of any patterns.
 The flowers are nodding.
 After pollination, unwinged, cylindrical to subglobose capsules are formed.
 They contain widely winged seeds, which are in fact one of the widest among greek species of Fritillaria.

 The diploid chromosome count is 2n = 24.

 Ecology

-This species is found on rocky, limestone slopes at elevations of 350 m above sea level along with Quercus coccifera, Pistacia lentiscus and Phlomis fruticosa.
+This species is found on rocky, limestone slopes at elevations of above sea level along with Quercus coccifera, Pistacia lentiscus and Phlomis fruticosa.
 Flowering occurs in March to April.

 Etymology

 The specific epithet conica is derived from the conical shape of the flowers.